 Riding pillion behind our drivers we will take you on a tour of the city that will touch on some of the historical antecedents to modern Saigon as well as delving into some of the traditional everyday lifestyles of the Saigoneer.
-First it will be a quick look around District 1 including Notre Dame Cathedral and the Central Post Office.
+First, it will be a quick look around District 1 including Notre Dame Cathedral and the Central Post Office.
 Then we visit the War Remnants Museum, a poignant display of the futility of war.
 Nearby the Museum, we will visit the home of an admirable family that dug a secret bunker in their house to hide ammunition for suicide attacks on the Presidential Palace by Viet Cong during the Tet Offensive in 1968 (except weekend)

 After getting a good insight into the war we next move to the present day and head for the heart of the busy wholesale quarter with a visit to Chinatown, known locally as “Cho Lon”.
 Cho Lon is in District 5 and while there we will stop to visit an ancient temple.
-After that we’ll head to District 8 to explore the low land with its many small stilt houses located along the canal to the Saigon River.
-This area is worth exploring to see the way of life for the many immigrants to this city and to see how they go about acclimatising to the conditions here to eke out a life.
+After that, we’ll head to District 8 to explore the low land with its many small stilt houses located along the canal to the Saigon River.
+This area is worth exploring to see the way of life for the many immigrants to this city and to see how they go about acclimatizing to the conditions here to eke out a living.
 You will be astonished and amazed by what you see here and it will be a real contrast to the comfortable life in the newly built luxury residences in nearby District 7.

 • Sturdy outdoor clothing and comfortable footwear are recommended

-• Tips for tour guide / rider are highly appreciated
+• Tips for tour guide/rider are highly appreciated